fair-research/bdbag/doc/cli.md

 ----
 #### `--strict`
 Automatically validate a newly created or updated bag for structural validity and fail if the resultant bag is invalid.
 This can be used to ensure that a bag is not persisted without payload file manifests.
-If this flag is set and the created or updated output bag is not structurally valid, the bag will subsequently be reverted back to a normal directory and an error returned.
+If this flag is set and a created output bag is not structurally valid, the bag will subsequently be reverted back to a normal directory.
+An updated bag will _not_ be reverted.
+In either case, an error is returned.

 ----
 #### `--revert`